decentralized-identity/presentation-exchange/spec/spec.md

 To address these needs, this Presentation Exchange specification codifies the `Presentation Definition` data format Verifiers can use to articulate proof requirements, as well as the `Presentation Submission` data format Holders can use to submit proofs in accordance with them.
+The specification is designed to be both credential format and transport envelope agnostic, meaning an implementer can use JWTs, VCs, JWT-VCs, or any other credential format, and convey them via OIDC, DID Comms, CHAPI, VPs, or any other transport envelope.
+The goal of this flexible format and transport agnostic mechanism is to nullify the redundant handling, code, and hassle involved in presenting and satisfying logical requirements across formats and transport envelopes.

 This specification does not endeavor to define transport protocols, specific endpoints, or other means for conveying the formatted objects it codifies, but